Modeling CO Line Profiles in Shocks of W28 and IC44: Nature of shocks in W28 and IC 443

+{ In this work, we combine archival observations with new SOFIA observations of W28 BML4, at J2000 coordinates 18:01:40.3 -23:25:03, the brightest region of CO(2-1) emission \citep{reach_shocked_2005}.
+Observations were made using the German REceiver At Terahertz frequencies \citep[][GREAT]{great_ref} on 2018 May 23, from 40,000 feet altitude, as part of program 06\_0001.
+Figure \ref{fig:w28_new_sofia_observation} shows the new spectra of CO(J=16-15), $\rm O_I$ ($^{3}\text{P}_{J=2-1})$ at 63 $\mu$m, and $\rm C_{II}$ ($^{2}\text{P}_{J=3/2-1/2}$) at 158 $\mu$m.
+The properties of spectral lines from the new SOFIA observations are summarized in Table \ref{tab:sofia_observations_properties}, and those from archival observations summarized in Table \ref{tab:other_observation_properties}. }

+All of these lines showcase similarly broad linewidth, as seen with low-J CO observations in the same region.
 Additionally, the unmatched central velocity peaks of high-J CO and low-J CO (10 and 5 km s$^{-1}$ respectively) in this region likely suggest different origins of shock, as previously observed in clump F of W28 by \cite{gusdorf_probing_2012}.
 It could be seen by comparing the centers of CO(16-15) observation with the CO(2-1) observation from \cite{reach_shocked_2005} (see Figure \ref{fig:w28_new_sofia_observation}).
-The line ratio of \(\langle \mathrm{C_{ II}} \rangle/\langle \mathrm{O_{ I}} \rangle\sim 5\) provides a constraint on the range of a-priory shock fits.
+The line ratio of \(\langle \mathrm{C_{ II}} \rangle/\langle \mathrm{O_{ I}} \rangle\sim 5\) provides a constraint on the range of {\it a priori} shock fits.